robertomanfreda/rlogger/README.md

 **Please note:**
 Choosing an indentFactor value > 0 will automatically beautify the json payload across your logs.
 At the opposite side choosing the 0 value RLogger will not interfer with indentation.
+It is important to say that JSON and XML are treated the same way.

 **As another note:**
-JSON and XML are treated the same.
+The content of logs can be altered, the position can change because of marshalling and unmarshalling but it is really a minor problem I think.

+---

+# HOW TO CONTRIBUTE

+This section is not ready yet.
+It will be added as soon as possible.